The price of Greenland

 But.
 There are three big “buts” here.
 The first is that you really should add in a risk premium.
 It’s not like Greenlandic mining is a sure thing.
 The weather is awful and the geology is unforgiving.
 There’s a reason why the boom hasn’t happened already and a lot could go wrong.

 The second is that the federal government is unlikely to get all the revenues.
 The Committee for Greenlandic Mineral Resources estimated that 57% of the revenues would come from higher corporate income tax revenues; only 43% would come from royalties and direct mining taxes.5 So unless the Trump administration negotiates away the future Commonwealth of Greenland’s right to tax hydrocarbon and mining companies, the value of the resource rights would be only $28 to $34 billion.
+If the federal government takes all corporate income tax revenue for itself, then the value of Greenland’s subsoil resources comes to between $46 and $54 billion.

 The third is that the Danish Realm and the European Union subsidized Greenland to the tune of $872 million in 2023.
 The breakdown was $601 million in a direct block grant to the Greenlandic government to use as it sees fit, $219 million in other Danish spending to support “realm” services (defense, the weather service, customs and border enforcement, air traffic control, etcetera), and $52 million from the E.U. — to which Greenland does not belong, even though Denmark does.6

-But that would still be a clear overpayment, because there is risk!
+But we would also have to make a further deduction, because there is economic risk.
 The projected oil and mining boom might go bust.
-To account for this risk, bond spreads on oil and gas companies generally exceeds treasuries between 100 and 200 basis points.
+To account for this risk, bond spreads on oil and gas companies generally exceed treasuries between 100 and 200 basis points.
 Let’s call it an additional 1.5 percentage points.
-This has a huge effect on valuations, reducing the value of the subsoil rights to something between $16 and $20 billion dollars.

 There may be some other economic value from overflight fees and spillovers to the mainland, including expanded tourism.
 Spitballing, call that an extra billion dollars.